pwa-builder/pwabuilder-blog/src/posts/pwa-inking.md

 ### Low latency canvas

-The 2D canvas contexts of this web component rely on the availability of the [desynchronized attribute](https://developers.google.com/web/updates/2019/05/desynchronized) to support low latency.
+The 2D canvas contexts of this web component rely on the availability of [the desynchronized attribute](https://developers.google.com/web/updates/2019/05/desynchronized) to support low latency.

 If a browser does not recognize this attribute, then the canvas contexts are established without it.

-ΓÜá A [Chromium bug](https://bugs.chromium.org/p/chromium/issues/detail?id=1085015#c38) related to image extraction of the low latency canvas is preventing this web component copy & save features from working on impacted platforms.
+A [Chromium bug](https://bugs.chromium.org/p/chromium/issues/detail?id=1085015#c38) related to image extraction of the low latency canvas is preventing this web component copy & save features from working on impacted platforms.
 The fix has been applied the Chromium source code, but many Chromium-based browsers (including the stable versions of Edge and Chrome) have not received it yet.
 We have a [GitHub issue](https://github.com/pwa-builder/pwa-inking/issues/31) tracking this.

 ### requestIdleCallback()

-The ability to process inking component events in a way that yields to other activity on the main thread is made possible through the [requestIdleCallback() function](https://w3c.github.io/requestidlecallback/), but it is not widely supported across browsers yet.
+The ability to process inking component events in a way that yields to other activity on the main thread is made possible through [the requestIdleCallback() function](https://w3c.github.io/requestidlecallback/), but it is not widely supported across browsers yet.

 If a browser does not support this API, the impacted inking component calls are run instead as [IIFE (immediately invoked function expressions)](https://developer.mozilla.org/en-US/docs/Glossary/IIFE).

 ### Clipboard API

-The canvas state is copied as a png image to the browser clipboard through the [Clipboard APIs](https://w3c.github.io/clipboard-apis/).
+The canvas state is copied as a png image to the browser clipboard through [the Clipboard API](https://w3c.github.io/clipboard-apis/).

 If a browser does not support _navigator.clipboard_ or _ClipboardItem_, then a failure toast (and console error message if you clone and run the source code locally) will appear when a user clicks the copy button.